globalgov/messydates/README.md

   dplyr::mutate(min = as.Date(messydates, min),
          median = as.Date(messydates, median),
          max = as.Date(messydates, max))
-#> Please specify 'approx_range' argument if you want approximate dates to also be expanded
-#> Please specify 'approx_range' argument if you want approximate dates to also be expanded
-#> Please specify 'approx_range' argument if you want approximate dates to also be expanded
 ```

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">